 Arlington Financial Advisors provides portfolio management and financial planning services to its clients.
 Additionally, the firm may offer consulting to retirement plans and may occasionally allocate client assets to independent money managers.

 Despite having a few advisors that are insurance agents, this is a fee-only firm because those advisors don't sell insurance to clients.
 This means all of the firm's compensation comes from client-paid fees.

 Arlington Financial Advisors Background

-Arlington Financial Advisors was formed in 2010, but it has operated as an investment advisor since 2016.
-It’s owned by partners John A. Lorenz, Dianne Duva, Arthur Swalley and R. Wells Hughes and managing partner Joseph Weiland.
-Among the firm’s six advisors, you’ll find three certified financial planners (CFPs) and one certified investment management analyst (CIMA).
+Arlington Financial Advisors was formed in 2010, but it has operated as an SEC-registered investment advisor since just 2016.
+It’s owned by managing partner Joseph Weiland and partners Cody Makela, John A. Lorenz, Dianne Duva, Arthur Swalley and R. Wells Hughes.
+Among the firm’s advisors, you’ll find advisory certifications including certified financial planner (CFP) and certified investment management analyst (CIMA).

 Arlington Financial Advisors seeks to provide a diversified portfolio for each client with an asset allocation that aligns with their investing goals, risk tolerance, cash flow needs and time horizon.
 After establishing the appropriate asset allocation, the firm typically rebalances on an annual basis.

 The firm invests in a standard range of securities, such as individual stocks, bonds, mutual funds, exchange-traded funds (ETFs) and options.
 The firm will also consider other public and private securities if it deems it appropriate for the client’s financial outlook.

 Ariadne Wealth Management has been doing business since 2008.
 It is a fee-only firm that offers advisory services solely to high-net-worth individual clients.
 Ariadne has one of the highest account minimums of any firm on this list at $5 million per household.